Teardown-Issue-Tracker-Maintainers/Teardown-Issue-Tracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
+**Is your feature request related to a problem (if not, explain why you think this feature should be added)?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem is. (example: "I'm always frustrated when [...]" or "This should be added because it would make it easierfor people to do X..").

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.